Milos Zeman: outspoken pro-Russian, anti-migrant Czech president

 Zeman joined the left-leaning Social Democratic party after communism fell, taking its helm in 1993.

-Five years later, he formed a minority government largely responsible for talks in the run-up to Czech EU accession in 2004.
+Five years later, he formed a minority government largely responsible for talks in the run-up to the country's accession to the EU in 2004.

 During his term as prime minister in 1998-2002, he caused uproar on several occasions, including the time he likened then Palestinian leader Yasser Arafat to Adolf Hitler.